Colourful tropical fruits at a Costa Rica market

 Ready to plan your Costa Rica trip?

-Kevin builds itineraries that pass through the right markets at the right season — so the fruit guide above becomes a tasting list, not a regret list.
+Costa Planner builds itineraries that pass through the right markets at the right season — so the fruit guide above becomes a tasting list, not a regret list.